DES PLAINES, Ill. (July , 2016)

 – The Emergency Nurses Association

-applauds Congress for passing, and President Obama for signing into law on Friday, the Comprehensive Addiction and Recovery Act (CARA).
+applauds Congress for passing, and President Obama for today signing into law, the Comprehensive Addiction and Recovery Act (CARA).
 The new law represents a comprehensive response to the opioid epidemic including prevention, treatment, support for those in recovery and justice reform.

 CARA will create and expand critical programs to fight the scourge of abuse, addiction, overdose and death resulting from the rapidly-increasing use of prescription opioids and heroin.
 Many of CARA’s provisions are consistent with ENA’s support for efforts at the state level to expand access to treatment and emergency care through distribution and training on reversal agents such as Naloxone.

 “Emergency department visits linked to misuse or abuse of prescription opioids have risen by more than 50 percent since 2004,” said ENA President Kathleen E. Carlson, MSN, RN, CEN, FAEN.
 “Enacting CARA is a major step in the right direction for battling the opioid epidemic and heroin crisis that is plaguing our emergency departments.
 We’re grateful that Congress and the President acted to improve resources available to emergency care professionals.”

 - Creation of a task force to review and provide recommendations on developing best practices in pain management

 - Establishment of grant programs to provide for the purchase and distribution of opioid reversal drugs like naloxone, as well as training for first responders and other key community sectors — a principal ENA priority

 - Nurse practitioners to prescribe buprenorphine, a medication that helps patients and their addiction to opioids